kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Kansas Juvenile Court Records?

 Kansas juvenile records are documents showing information of offenders below the age of 18.
-In Kansas, such offenders are not facing a conviction but delinquency.
+In Kansas, such offenders typically do not face a conviction but delinquency.
 A young person is also referred to as a child, a juvenile, or a minor and will not be treated in the same way as an adult when tried for the same offense in the State of Kansas.
 According to Section 38–2304 of the Kansas Statutes, the district courts have original jurisdiction over juvenile cases.
-Records of these cases are created and stored at the courthouse, where they are heard and resolved.
+Records of these cases are generally created and stored at the courthouse, where they are heard and resolved.
 Access to juvenile records is restricted by law.
 Even then, authorized law enforcement agencies and the record holder may obtain these records.

 What information is contained in the Kansas Juvenile Record?